EChilin5/Commerce/README.md

 ## Upcoming Features
-- [ ] Transition from Pokemon Api to either custom data or FakeStore Api.
-- [ ] Add Email Js to send emails to user who purchase orders.
 - [ ] Incorporate Google Pay to complete order transactions for fake payments.
 - [ ] Improve responsiveness of web page to work on mobile devices.
 - [ ] Incorporate process for returns.